research-med/BgNet/README.md

 # BgNet
-The code will be released after sorting
+The code will be released after sorting out